leocfig/FP-22-23/README.md

 Motive of deduction - redundant comment in line 371

 Project 2 - 19.50
-Motive of deduction - 0.25 in "T Tamanho funções, duplicação, abs. procedimental" and 0.25 in "Comentários"
+Motive of deduction - 0.25 in "Tamanho funções, duplicação, abs. procedimental" and 0.25 in "Comentários"